cv-library/NewFangle-Agent/README.md

 If `generate_segment_starter` returns an undefined value, a default tracking segment will be started instead.

-This function can be overriden in subclasses that want to modify the default wrapping in NewFangle::Agent, but it is recommended that you still delegate to the version shipped to catch any remaining cases.
+This function can be overridden in subclasses that want to modify the default wrapping in NewFangle::Agent, but it is recommended that you still delegate to the version shipped to catch any remaining cases.